wbaopaul/scATAC-pro/README.md

 Updates
 ------------
 - Now provide [scATAC-pro tutorial in R](https://scatacpro-in-r.netlify.app/index.html) for access QC metrics and perform downstream analysis
-- Current version: 1.4.2
+- Current version: 1.4.3
 - Recent updates
+    * New module *reprocess_cellranger_output* added, to reprocess 10x scATAC-seq data (including atac in 10x multiome assay) originally processed by cellranger, taking cellranger processed .bam and .fragments.tsv.gz files as input (v1.4.3)
-    * more friendly to single-end sequencing data
+    * More friendly to single-end sequencing data (v1.4.2)
-    * *labelTransfer*: new module added, to do label trasfer (for cell annotation) from cell annotation of scRNA-seq data.
-First construct a gene by cell activity matrix, then use *FindTransferAnchors* and *TransferData* function from Seurat R package to predicted cell type annotation from the cell annotaiton in scRNA-seq data.
+    * New module *labelTransfer* added, to do label trasfer (for cell annotation) from cell annotation of scRNA-seq data.
+First construct a gene by cell activity matrix, then use *FindTransferAnchors* and *TransferData* function from Seurat R package to predicted cell type annotation from the cell annotaiton in scRNA-seq data (v1.4.0)
-    * *rmDoublets*: new module added, to remove potential doublets using [DoubletFinder](https://github.com/chris-mcginnis-ucsf/DoubletFinder) algorithm.
+    * New module *rmDoublets* added,to remove potential doublets using [DoubletFinder](https://github.com/chris-mcginnis-ucsf/DoubletFinder) algorithm (v1.3.1)
-    * *qc_per_barcode*: add tss enrichment score per cell into the QC metrics
+    * *qc_per_barcode*: add tss enrichment score per cell into the QC metrics (v1.3.0)
-    * *call_cell*: enable filtering barcodes with minimal tss enrichment score cutoff (parameter **min_tss_escore** in the updated [configure_user.txt](configure_user.txt) file)
+    * *call_cell*: enable filtering barcodes with minimal tss enrichment score cutoff (parameter **min_tss_escore** in the updated [configure_user.txt](configure_user.txt) file, v1.3.0)
-    * fragments file indexed
+    * fragments file indexed (v1.3.0)
-    * *footprint* module: support comparison of any two sets of cell clusters
+    * *footprint* module: support comparison of any two sets of cell clusters (v1.3.0)
-    * *integrate*: rename cell name for each sample to avoid shared barcodes among samples; enable a distance parameter to merge peaks
+    * *integrate*: rename cell name for each sample to avoid shared barcodes among samples; enable a distance parameter to merge peaks (v1.3.0)
-    * *integrate_mtx*: new module added, as an alias of previous *integrate_seu* module
+    * New module *integrate_mtx* added, as an alias of previous *integrate_seu* module (v1.3.0)
-    * Added *addCB2bam* module to write cell barcode into an additional column in the bam file
+    * Added *addCB2bam* module to write cell barcode into an additional column in the bam file (v1.2.1)
-    * *integrate*: add VFACS (Variable Features Across ClusterS) option for the integration module, **which reselect highly variable features across cell clusters after an initial clustering, followed by another round of dimension reduction and clustering**, specify *Integrate_By = VFACS* in configure file, rare peaks (accessible in less than 1% of cells) were also removed from the highly variable features list.
+    * *integrate*: add VFACS (Variable Features Across ClusterS) option for the integration module, **which reselect highly variable features across cell clusters after an initial clustering, followed by another round of dimension reduction and clustering**, specify *Integrate_By = VFACS* in configure file, rare peaks (accessible in less than 1% of cells) were also removed from the highly variable features list (v1.1.2).
 - Complete update history can be viewd [here](complete_update_history.md)